Jean Tulard: Forensic verification of Louis XVII's heart identity: Tulard's expertise in deciphering royal remains

-Tulard was one of the experts involved in verifying the heart believed to be that of Louis XVII of France, actually the Dauphin of France as the heir apparent to the throne, who died in 1795 in imprisonment.
-Scientists using DNA samples from Queen Anne of Romania, and her brother Andre de Bourbon-Parme, maternal relatives of Louis XVII, and from a strand of Marie Antoinette's hair, proved the young royal's identity.
+Tulard was one of the experts involved in verifying the heart believed to be that of Louis XVII, actually the Dauphin of France as the heir apparent to the throne, who died in 1795 in imprisonment.
+Scientists using DNA samples from Queen Anne of Romania, and her son André de Bourbon-Parme, maternal relatives of Louis XVII, and from a strand of Marie Antoinette's hair, proved the young royal's identity.
 Historic evidence as to the location of the heart over the decades was also considered.
 In a summary of the investigation in 2004, Tulard wrote: "This heart is ... almost certainly that of Louis XVII.
 We can never be 100 per cent sure but this is about as sure as it gets".